SashiDo/awesome-teachable-machine/README.md

 # 💬 Community

 <ul>
- <li><a href="https://twitter.com/hashtag/teachablemacWashOShine Using a Teachable Machine Sound Model for automatic detection of water running to trigger a countdown to wash your hands in the browser">Pro
   <li><a href="https://github.com/seftimie/TeachableMachine4YoutubeNetflix">Teachable Machine 4 Youtube, Netflix or HBO</a> - .</li>jects made with #teachablemachine on Twitter</a></li>
  <li><a href="https://glitch.com/@teachablemachine">Projects made with #teachablemachine on Glitch</a></li>
 </ul>